 Also, if you are going to include an incentive or discount to acquire, retain, or reactivate a customer, there is no need to go beyond the level of discount that customers are used to seeing.
 Predictive analytics allows you to tailor offers based on what level of discount triggered past customer purchases.
 Customers with a high likelihood to buy may get a lower discount but perhaps other perks such as early access to products to drive more purchases.
 Customers with a low likelihood to buy or those who only buy on discount (a behaviour-based cluster) might get a higher discount.

-This campaign trained customers to wait for the big annual sale and brought in few dollars for the retailer.
-Using predictive analytics, this company analyzed the likelihood to buy and discount sensitivity of all of its customers.
-If a customer is likely to buy with an offer of 25 percent off, you don’t need to give them a 50 percent discount.
+This campaign trained customers to wait for the big annual sale and brought in a few dollars for the retailer.
+Using predictive analytics, this company analysed the likelihood of buying and discounted the sensitivity of all of its customers.
+If a customer is likely to buy with an offer of 25 % off, you don’t need to give them a 50 % discount.

 Predictive Lead Scoring for Business Marketers

 If you are in business marketing you can equally prioritise your investment using likelihood to buy models.
-You can ensure that your sales team spends most of their time with the prospects that have the highest likelihood to become buyers.
+You can ensure that your sales team spends most of their time with the prospects that have the highest likelihood of becoming buyers.
 This can have an enormous impact.

-Another 20 percent are serious evaluators and 10 percent are on the fence: they could go either way.
+Another 20 % are serious evaluators and 10 % are on the fence: they could go either way.
 If you randomly call people from a list, perhaps based on company size, it is easy to see how you may end up wasting your entire day on prospects that aren’t serious.
-It is especially important to prioritise your time if you are serving small- and medium-size businesses, of which there may be millions.
+It is especially important to prioritise your time if you are serving small- and medium-sized businesses, of which there may be millions.

 With a considered purchase, which most business marketing falls under, the decision process is longer and includes many interactions between the marketer and the buyer.
 This requires special attention to focus on all prospects within the decision funnel.
 Hence business marketers turn to all interactions and signals from prospects to determine who is most likely to buy and therefore worthy of time and attention.